Andrew Parker (politician)

 Andrew Parker (May 21, 1805 – January 15, 1864) was a 19th-century American lawyer and politician who was a one-term Democratic member of the U.S. House of Representatives from Pennsylvania from 1851 to 1853.

 Formative years

 Andrew Parker was born in Cumberland County, Pennsylvania on May 21, 1805.
 He attended public schools and graduated from Dickinson College in Carlisle, Pennsylvania, in 1824.

 Career

 Parker studied law in Carlisle, was admitted to the bar in 1826 and commenced practice in Lewistown, Pennsylvania.

 He was subsequently appointed deputy attorney general of Mifflin County, Pennsylvania.
 He later moved to Mifflintown, Pennsylvania, in 1831, where he practiced law.

 Parker was elected as a Democrat to the Thirty-second Congress.
 He continued the practice of law in Mifflintown until his death.

-Death an interment
+Death and interment

 Parker died in Mifflintown on January 15, 1864.
 He was buried in that community's Westminster Presbyterian Cemetery.